-A dedicated sterilisation room and a team of fully trained registered nurses ensure that the highest standards in infection control are maintained.
+A dedicated sterilisation room allows our team of fully trained registered nurses to ensure that the highest standards in infection control are maintained.

 At Drummoyne Dermatology we are fortunate to have a team of outstanding experienced nurses whose role include assisting in all biopsies and skin cancer surgery, dressings, wound care following procedures, sterilisation of all surgical instruments, infection control, patient liaison and care of patients undergoing Phototherapy treatment with UVB phototherapy or Hand and Foot PUVA.